Guidelines for Designated Campus Colleagues (DCCs)

 DCCs may be eligible for UA privileges by virtue of their relationship with the University.
 Workforce Systems maintains a chart outlining this information and resources for processing DCCs in UAccess.

 Note: Any DCC who is not a citizen or permanent resident of the United States will provide a copy of visa documents showing an immigration status that is appropriate for the DCC type and duties/activities of the DCC assignment.
-The sponsoring department will submit copies to Systems Control.
-The International Faculty & Scholars (IFS) unit within the Office of Global Initiatives offers support to departments regarding immigration regulations.
+The sponsoring department will submit copies to Workforce Systems.
+The International Faculty & Scholars (IFS) unit within the UA Global offers support to departments regarding immigration regulations.

 Affiliates are select individuals who directly contribute service to the academic or research mission of the University and work at agencies, institutions, hospitals, or clinics which have been afforded contractual affiliate status by the Office of the Provost.